-: type expr | Show the type of the expression expr.
+:type expr | Show the type of the expression expr.

-[:browse] Start the CurryBrowser to analyze the currently loaded module together with all its imported modules (see Section 8 for more details).

-editcommand is set in the configuration file ".pakcsrc" (see Section 2.6), its value is used as an editor command, otherwise the environment variable "EDITOR" or a default editor (e.g., "vi") is used.

-:edit m Load the source text of module m (which must be accessible via the current load path if no path specification is given) into a text editor which is defined as in the command ":edit".

-:interface Show the interface of the currently loaded module, i.e., show the names of all imported modules, the fixity declarations of all exported operators, the exported datatypes declarations and the types of all exported functions.

-which must be accessible via the current load path.
+- :browse Start the CurryBrowser to analyze the currently loaded module together with all its imported modules (see Section 8 for more details). - :edit Load the source code of the current main module into a text editor.
+If the variable editcommand is set in the configuration file ".pakcsrc" (see Section 2.6), its value is used as an editor command, otherwise the environment variable "EDITOR" or a default editor (e.g., "vi") is used. - :edit m Load the source text of module m (which must be accessible via the current load path if no path specification is given) into a text editor which is defined as in the command ":edit". - :interface Show the interface of the currently loaded module, i.e., show the names of all imported modules, the fixity declarations of all exported operators, the exported datatypes declarations and the types of all exported functions. - :interface prog Similar to ":interface" but shows the interface of the module "prog.curry" which must be accessible via the current load path.
 For instance, the command ":interface Data.List" shows the interface of the system module Data.List containing some useful operations on lists (see Appendix A.2.14).